 What Makes Guitar Strings Easier To Bend?

 When you’re looking for guitar strings that are easier to bend, you want to choose strings with a lighter gauge.
 Look for light or extra-light strings.
-The thinner gauge means they will have less tension which makes it much easier to bend the strings.
+The thinner gauge means they will have less tension which makes them more flexible and easier to bend.

 For electric guitar, the lightest strings are usually 9 gauge (0.009 – 0.042).
 For acoustic guitar, the lightest strings are usually 10 gauge (0.010 – 0.047).
 Acoustic guitar strings are usually thicker because you rely on getting the full sound purely from the guitar.